pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 # Primarily using LLMs

 Over the last three months particularly the capability of LLMs has transformed.
-I can now go whole days only prompting an LLM and not writing any of the code myself.
+I can now go whole days mostly prompting an LLM and writing only a fraction of the code myself.
 This is... fine.

 I've been working on super complex, tricky to find memory leak problems.
 I would not have had the patience to notice some of the things that the robot can when i provide it with context from my investigations.

 And while it's working on the next step I can be improving my investigation, or catching up on Slack, or taking my kids to school.

-I don't feel like I've lost anything by not typing out the code directly.
+I don't feel like I've lost anything by not (always) typing out the code directly.
 And since [I taught the robot some extreme programming techniques](https://github.com/pauldambra/dotfiles/blob/main/ai/CLAUDE.md), i find i don't need to re-work much at all.

 I genuinely didn't think I'd switch this much... and like all sticky tools I didn't have to think about it.
 The tool hooked me.

-# Manage context

-I don't think I'm saying anything new.
-You have to pay attention to whether the robot is losing it's "mind".
-When it does, ask it for a summary.
-Copy that.
-Clear its context.
-Paste in the summary and carry on.

-Just like any colleague if you distract it with a long story it won't be doing work, it'll be processing your noise.
-So, I find I stop and think more often.
-And then decide what to do next.
-That's an unexpected habit to be being pushed back on to me.
+That said... i don't like vibe coding...
+I'm not asleep at the wheel and do care about the diff that's being generated.
+So I feel slightly vindicated by this research from Anthropic https://www.anthropic.com/research/AI-assistance-coding-skills

+> In a randomized controlled trial, we examined 1) how quickly software developers picked up a new skill (in this case, a Python library) with and without AI assistance; and 2) whether using AI made them less likely to understand the code they’d just written.
+> We found that using AI assistance led to a statistically significant decrease in mastery.
+> ...
+> Importantly, using AI assistance didn’t guarantee a lower score.
+How someone used AI influenced how much information they retained.

 # throw away way more work